rendall/icebreakers/QUESTIONS.md

   * How would you describe your sense of humor?
   * If I handed you a plane ticket right now to anywhere in the world, where would you go?
   * If a tree falls in the woods and nothing is there to hear it, did it make a sound?
-  * If a turtle doesn’t have a shell, is it homeless or naked?
+  * If a turtle doesn't have a shell, is it homeless or naked?
   * If extraterrestrials landed on earth and offered to take you with them, would you go?
   * If extraterrestrials landed on earth, who would you recommend as their first point of contact and why?
   * If money and time were no object, what would you be doing right now?